Home Page

 If you wouldn't let your children have unsupervised play dates, don't let them go online by themselves.
 Remember, the social skills they bring to online worlds are the same ones they have (or don't have) in real life.

-Establish codes of conduct
+Establish codes of conduct.

 Do your homework.
 Make sure you check out sites before you let your child go online.